programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 ### Why Dash in Python?

-There are many alternative tools available for creating interactive dashboards – for example, those discussed in [this lesson on Shiny in R](/en/lessons/shiny-leaflet-newspaper-map-tutorial).
+There are many alternative tools available for creating interactive dashboards – for example, those discussed in [Yann Ryan's lesson on Shiny in R](/en/lessons/shiny-leaflet-newspaper-map-tutorial).
 Some options do not even require any coding, such as the proprietary software [Tableau](https://www.tableau.com/) or [ArcGIS](https://www.arcgis.com/index.html).
 The case for Python is that it is a widely used programming language.
 Python is also flexible and powerful enough to process a dataset in its full life cycle (from data collection, through data analysis, and to data visualization).

-If you have already been using Python, the Dash library is a good option, as it is developed by [Plotly](https://plotly.com/), the go-to tool for data visualization in various programming languages including Python, R, and JavaScript.
-If you're interested in learning more, Grace Di Méo's lesson [Creating Interactive Visualizations with Plotly](/en/lessons/interactive-visualization-with-plotly) may also be of interest.
-As an alternative, you could use both Plotly and [Flask](https://flask.palletsprojects.com) (the web application framework underlying Dash) directly, but this requires deep knowledge of JavaScript and HTML.
+If you have already been using Python, the Dash library is a good option, as it is developed by [Plotly](https://plotly.com/), the go-to tool for creating static graphs in various programming languages including Python, R, and JavaScript (see for example Grace Di Méo's lesson [Creating Interactive Visualizations with Plotly](/en/lessons/interactive-visualization-with-plotly)).
+With Dash, you can design an interactive dashboard that allows users to filter the dataset and change the resulting graphs on the fly.
+You can also deploy your application on the web to make it available to a wider public.
+Essentially, while Plotly lets you create individual data graphs, Dash will let you incorporate them into a dashboard with features like drop-down menus, search boxes, checklists, or sliders.
+By publishing a dashboard rather than just a static graph, you let your readers explore the dataset themselves, instead of limiting them to seeing only the information you want to present.
+This is a powerful tool, especially in an academic context.

+As an alternative to Dash, you could use both Plotly and [Flask](https://flask.palletsprojects.com) (the web application framework underlying Dash) directly, but this requires deep knowledge of JavaScript and HTML.
 If you want to focus on data visualization rather than the technical details of web development, Dash is highly recommended because it provides an efficicient workflow for publishing interactive visualizations.

 ## Preparatory Steps